 by Adam Brown MClScPT FCAMPT cert.MDT

 Most of us will experience low back pain at some point in our lives at one time or another.
 There are many reasons for this fact, some of which cannot be prevented.
-But a huge proportion of back pain that we see in the clinic can be prevented.
+However, a huge proportion of back pain issues that we see in our physiotherapy clinics can be prevented.
 Here are our top 5 tips for ensuring your low back remains as pain free as possible.

 1) Sit up straight!

 Look at all of the places that you sit regularly and for extended periods of time (the office and your car are prime targets) and adjust the seating position to promote good posture.
 Your physiotherapist can help you to sort out what the ideal set up is for you.

 2) Move often